djjd47130/JD-VPN-Manager/README.md

 ## Tray Icon

 The application runs in a tray icon.
-When the application starts, by default, it will not show.
+When the application starts, by default, the configuration window will not show.
 It will only show an icon in the system tray.
-However, upon first startup, it will show so that the user can configure it for the first time.
+However, upon first startup, it will show the window so that the user can configure it for the first time.
 Otherwise, double-click on the tray icon, or right-click to use the popup menu.

 ## Select VPNs to Auto Connect